leaving home, coming home by Shuli J. '22, MEng '23

 But what I’d rather talk about is ~my feelings~.
 (Wow!
 Writing about your feelings on the internet?!
 Everyone knows that we bloggers of MIT Admissions would never partake in such an unsavoury activity.)

 During this busy and exhausting semester, there was not so much time for feelings.
 I carved out a few hours here and there when it was absolutely necessary to confront something really crucial, and otherwise I just sort of skated by on ignorance.
-And when the end of the semester came I forgot I’d done that, and blithely continued on living as I had been living, until the very end of my very last day on campus, when I listen, it's my floor, I know how clean it is, I'll sit on it if I want to to pack.
+And when the end of the semester came I forgot I’d done that, and blithely continued on living as I had been living, until the very end of my very last day on campus, when I sat down on the floor01 listen, it's my floor, I know how clean it is, I'll sit on it if I want to to pack.
 I put on Taylor Swift and by chance the first lyric to the first song went

 We could leave the Christmas lights up ’til January